Hands On teaches middle school students key food safety concepts while meeting state-mandated curriculum standards in the core subject areas.

 Sign up for our mailing list to learn about updates to our products and services!

-This program is operated through a partnership between The University of Tennessee, Grocery Manufacturers Association Science and Education Foundation (GMA SEF), and the Partnership for Food Safety Education.
-The GMA SEF provides oversight and funding for the program.
-PFSE serves as a platform for hosting the Hands On curriculum.
-The University of Tennessee oversees the day-to-day operation of the program and handles all order fulfillment for teachers requesting supplies.
+This program is operated through a partnership between the Grocery Manufacturers Association Science and Education Foundation (GMA SEF), The University of Tennessee, and the Partnership for Food Safety Education.
+The GMA SEF oversees the day-to-day operations of the program and provides funding support.
+PFSE provides a platform at fightbac.org for hosting the downloadable curriculum.
+The University of Tennessee handles order fulfillment.